Coronavirus latest: Italy and Spain hopeful for slowdown | DW | 05.04.2020

 08:00 German Foreign Minister Heiko Maas has urged citizens to maintain social distancing throughout the upcoming Easter period, while praising Germans for adhering to the rules implemented as part of the government’s lockdown measures that are in place until April 19.

-07:45 The German rail network has reported a more punctual service due to dealing with less passengers since social distancing measures have been introduced.
+07:45 The German rail network has reported a more punctual service due to dealing with fewer passengers since social distancing measures have been introduced.

 The state-owned operator Deutsche Bahn said 84.2% of all long-distance trains had arrived on time in March, an increase of 4.1% on the same month in 2019.